limx0/nautilus_talks/20220617/slides.md

 <!-- @chris -->

 * Nautilus requires a little bit of configuration to run.
-    - it's a fully featured system and has correctness as a core principle
+   * it's a fully featured system and has correctness as a core principle
 * Backtest configuration can be done in a couple of ways:
-    - In a python file, manually, as in the examples
+  * In a python file, manually, as in the examples
-    - Using a `pydantic` model, the `"BacktestRunConfig"`  from python or JSON (`DataCatalog` only)
+  * Using the `"BacktestRunConfig"` from python or JSON (`DataCatalog` only)

+---

-Walking through one of the manual examples:
+Walk-through one of the examples - `examples/backtest/crypto_ema_cross_ethusdt_trade_ticks.py`

 _(exact same configuration applies to BacktestRunConfig)_

 ---